My Work in the World

 Each First Wednesday (since July 2007) I convene a conversation in Olympia that revolves around systems thinking, leadership, inquiry practice, and the art of conversation.
 See the current schedule for specific information for each gathering.

-I teach “Systems Intelligence for 21st Century Leadership” at St. Mary’s College of California.
-This 7-week online course (bracketed by two in-person executive weekends) is offered two or three times a year in the M.A. in Leadership program.
-The course addresses globalization and leadership in the context of systems thinking.
+I taught “Systems Intelligence for 21st Century Leadership” at St. Mary’s College of California for 10 years.
+This 7-week online course (bracketed by two in-person executive weekends) was offered once or twice a year in the M.A. in Leadership Studies program.
+The course addressed globalization and leadership in the context of systems thinking.
 Due to decreasing enrollment, this program no longer employs adjunct faculty, so it’s possible I won’t teach at St. Mary’s again.
 But I remain hopeful that the program will return to its former vigor!

-With a colleague, I provide a day of learning for each new cohort in the Leadership Eastside program, introducing public sector leaders to systems thinking and adaptive leadership.
+For many years, with a colleague, I provided a day of learning for each new cohort in the Leadership Eastside program, introducing public sector leaders to systems thinking and adaptive leadership.
 I’m no longer doing this work due to logistical challenges, but our content is being delivered by others.

 I am occasionally invited by colleagues to present a “day of systems thinking” to their students at The Evergreen State College.